mnt-home/swiftchain/README.md

 * swiftchain has only been tested on a Linux machine and may not work as expected on a different OS
 * The API does not include methods for networking - these have to be implemented *ad-hoc*.
 This may change in a future version.
+* Some of the access methods currently have a bad time complexity.
+This will be fixed in future versions.